clawpack/pyclaw/doc/classes.rst

-The basic idea of a pyclaw simulation is to construct a :class:`~pyclaw.solution.Solution` object, hand it to a :class:`~pyclaw.evolve.solver.Solver` object, and request a solution at a new time.
+The basic idea of a pyclaw simulation is to construct a :class:`~pyclaw.solution.Solution` object, hand it to a :class:`~pyclaw.solver.Solver` object, and request a solution at a new time.
 The solver will take whatever steps are necessary to evolve the solution to the requested time.